Gouthami-pasham/Loanalytic/README.md

 Address proof is must should for the user to verify his/her existence in same country.
 ## Contact us:
 User can mail his query to supp.lonaltyics@gmail.com
+## Feedback page
+User can give feedback to the after completing the loan.